codingforeternity/datascience/Web-Hosting.md

 #### SSL certificate signing request generation
 * https://www.godaddy.com/help/generating-a-certificate-signing-request-csr-tomcat-4x5x6x-5276
 * https://maxrohde.com/2013/09/07/setting-up-ssl-with-netty/
+* Yes, the public and private keys were there [in the keystore file]!
+  * I’ve added the response from CSR and  updated the keystore with godaddy certs chain, so that now the keystore is  signed.
+The stage server will still show red lock because the host is not hamstoo.com, but it’ll turn green when browser will be visiting hamstoo.com
+  * Actually I thought I’d need to build the keystore from scratch, and having a keystore with keys already inside was half the job done.
+  * You can use Keystore Explorer to look inside the keystore and get familiar with its structure

 #### AWS TODO
 * [AWS Certificate Manager](https://aws.amazon.com/blogs/aws/new-aws-certificate-manager-deploy-ssltls-based-apps-on-aws/) has free certs